mxracer888/DirtMoversIO/GIT_PUSH_INSTRUCTIONS.md

 # Manual Git Push Instructions

-Your DirtMovers application is complete and ready to be pushed to your existing DirtMoversIO repository.
+Your DirtMovers application is complete with Raspberry Pi deployment configuration and ready to be pushed to your existing DirtMoversIO repository.
 Due to git lock files in the Replit environment, you'll need to push manually.

 ## Option 1: Use Replit's Shell
 1. Open the Shell tab in Replit